Grand Theft Auto Online: 2017

-The Cunning Stunts: Special Vehicle Circuit, released on 14 March 2017, introduced special vehicle stunt races and 20 additional races.
-The Gunrunning update was released on 13 June and introduced purchasable underground bunkers, which players can turn into illegal weaponry research, storage and production facilities.
-It also introduced new vehicles such as armoured personnel carriers and armed off-road cars, and the Mobile Operations Center (MOC), which provides a new level of customisation for weapons and vehicles, as well as special missions that reward players with discounts for some of the vehicles featured in this update.
-The Smuggler's Run update, released on 29 August, added purchasable hangars and a new type of business related to them: air cargo smuggling.
-The update also introduced a number of new aircraft, which can be stored inside the players' hangars, and a new Adversary Mode.
+Cunning Stunts: Special Vehicle Circuit, released on 14 March 2017, introduced special vehicle stunt races and 20 additional races.
+The Gunrunning update was released on 13 June and introduced purchasable bunkers, which players can turn into illegal weaponry research, storage, and production facilities.
+It also introduced new vehicles such as armoured personnel carriers and weaponised off-road cars, and the Mobile Operations Center (MOC), a semi-trailer incorporating a workshop where players can customise their weapons and vehicles.
+Smuggler's Run, released on 29 August, added purchasable hangars and a new business: air cargo smuggling.
+The update also introduced a number of new aircraft, which can be stored inside the hangars, and a new Adversary Mode.

 The Doomsday Heist, released on 12 December, added a new take on heists.
-The eponymous Doomsday Heist, longer and more profitable than any of the original heists, is split into three "acts", which can be completed by a group of 2-4 players from start to finish.
+The eponymous Doomsday Heist, longer and more profitable than any of the original heists, is split into three "acts", which can be completed by a group of 2–4 players from start to finish.
 Each act features its own setup missions, half of which take place in freemode and can be sabotaged by other players.
-The update also introduced a new type of properties—underground facilities—which are required for the heist, and a large extent of military-grade vehicles and weapons.
+The update also introduced a new type of properties—underground facilities—which are required for the heist, a large extent of military-grade weapons and vehicles (including a tilt-rotor aircraft and a jetpack), and a new radio station (blonded Los Santos 97.8 FM, hosted by Frank Ocean).
 Later that month, the Festive Surprise update returned with new and old holiday-themed content.